MicrosoftDocs/visualstudio-docs/docs/install/automated-installation-with-response-file.md

 ms.prod: visual-studio-windows
 ms.technology: vs-installation
 ---
-# How to define settings in a response file
+# Automate installs by using settings in a response file

 Administrators who deploy Visual Studio can specify a response file by using the `--in` parameter, as in the following example: